The Answer To The Media Access Control Question

 Physical Address. . . . . . . . . : 00-90-4B-F1-6E-4A

-The first 3 codes identify the card manufacturer, and the remaining codes are used to create a unique number.
+The first three codes identify the card manufacturer, and the remaining codes are used to create a unique number.
 Theoretically, there should never be a card with the same MAC address on a local network.
 However, there are a few exceptions.
 There are software tools that allow you to change this code.
-In fact, this is a step some hackers take to attack other systems on a local network.
+This is a step some hackers take to attack other systems on a local network.
 I say local network because

 READ MORE :